What Are You Paid For?

 Try and tell me THAT customer isn’t going to get a warm fuzzy from that interaction and want to come back?!?
 I’ve used this phrase many times when customers are about to leave my store and it clearly makes an impression that I’m sure makes the customer want to come back.

-Now what about behind the scenes at the corporate head office?
-How do we instil this customer driven culture into the people who are not on the front line?
+Now, what about behind the scenes at the corporate head office?
+How do we instill this customer-driven culture into the people who are not on the front line?
 Here’s a couple of suggestions:

 1. Company Mission Statement